MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/index.md

   * Dynamically execute JavaScript on tab page
 </details>

-## Understanding the browser before Extensions are introduced
+## Understanding the browser before extensions are introduced

 ### Each browser tab is isolated from every other tab

-To understand what an Chromium Extension is, we first need to fully understand what a multi tab browser, like Microsoft Edge, does primarily.
+To understand what an Chromium extension is, we first need to fully understand what a multi tab browser, like Microsoft Edge, does primarily.
 To start, each browser tab runs in it's own thread that effectively isolates each tab from other browser tabs.

 ![One thread per browser tab](media/index-image1-browsertabs.png)